AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI/README.md

 - Modifying the data structure.
 - Performing data maintenance or cleaning.

-The frequency and exact timing of the ETL execution will depend on the specific needs of your data analysis and the nature of your data sources.

 ### II: Power Pivot (DAX) for Data Modeling
 Relationships, indicators, optimization.